Why most compliance programs can't prove their value

 Instead of: "We processed 200 cases and closed them in 18 days."
 You say: "Volume is up in three regions and flat in one that represents 20% of our headcount.
 That pattern is worth investigating.
 Here's what we think it means.
 Here's what we're doing."

-That's a different conversation, that is highlighting a different kind of compliance function.; proactive rather than reactive.
+That's a different conversation.
+It points to a different kind of compliance function: proactive rather than reactive.